shru0405/Login_App/README.md

     Replace the content of src/App.js with your login page component code.
 Create separate components for login and other related functionalities.

-5.Set up your Python backend:
+5.Set up a Python backend:

     Create a Python virtual environment: